ATVs take a lot of abuse and go just about anywhere from dirt, sand to even mud.

 Don’t forget to spray silicone lubricant spray on the bushings of the suspension.
 These bushings dry out quickly and often cause a lot of the squeaking you hear.
 Avoid spray near the brake pads, as that can really mess up your stopping power and be dangerous.
 You want to avoid regular WD-40 and use silicone spray as it sticks around longer.

-You need to grease your ATV suspension and bushings every 50 hours or after a wet ride.
+You need to grease your suspension and bushings every 50 hours or after a wet ride.

-The best grease is fresh grease, so greasing your ATV often is a good thing.
+The best grease is fresh grease, so greasing your machine often is a good thing.

 So if you go in a mud hole, you should not only grease before but also after the ride.
 Water is the enemy, and it can wear out the bushing and bearings quickly if you don’t grease these fittings.